ArslanJajja1/Full-stack-ecommerce-web-app/README.md

 - Advanced Searching and Filtering:
   - Plenty of advanced searching and filtering options to help users find desired products quickly.
-  - Search by keywords, categories, price range, and more.
+  - Search by keywords, categories,subcategories, price range, colors, brands and shipping .

 - Star Rating System:
   - Users can rate and provide feedback on products using a star rating system.